 The Higher School Certificate (HSC) is the highest educational award in New South Wales schools.
 It is awarded to NSW students who have satisfactorily completed Years 11 and 12 at secondary school.
-To be eligible, students must meet HSC course requirements and sit for the state wide HSC examinations.
 The HSC is an internationally recognised credential that provides a strong foundation for students wishing to pursue tertiary qualifications, vocational training or employment.